opral/monorepo/rfcs/tech-stack/RFC.md

 **In summary, SolidJS has been chosen because:**

-- Simple + built-in state management.
-  - faster product development
-  - better maintainability
-- Uses the platform (web components, native JS packages work)
+- Performance is likely going to be crucial for the editor.
-- Uses JSX, thereby synergy effects to React (worst case, switch to React is possible)
+- Uses JSX, thereby synergy effects to React (worst case, switch to React easier than fro Svelte)
 - Runtime approach (compiler just transforms JSX)
   - Reactivity works in plain JS, in contrast to Svelte, leading to less workarounds
   - The reactive system is de-coupled from rendering.
 Thus, the reactive system can be used in other applications like the ide-extension.
-- performance “for free”.
-  - Performance is likely important for the editor.
-- (Great documentation -> understandable for beginners)

-Some videos about Solid's simple reactive system [[0]](https://www.youtube.com/watch?v=qB5jK-KeXOs) [[1]](https://www.youtube.com/watch?v=J70HXl1KhWE).

 #### Why not React?

-- Anticipated slower development speed and higher maintainability effort.
-  - De-coupled state management
-  - Performance optimization needs to be conducted manually (likely important for the editor)
+- Performance is likely going to be crucial for the editor.

 #### Why not Svelte?

 - State management is inferior to SolidJS

   - For example, async fetching of data is "missing".
-  - State can only be used in Svelte components, otherwise workarounds are required.
+  - State can only be used in Svelte components; otherwise workarounds are required.

 - No JSX